Monicalr0/SurviveUni/phase2/SurviveUni/README.md

  games to play: Study, Sleep and Social, corresponding to the attributes GPA, Spirit and Happiness.
 Each time the user start a round of game, the DayofSurvival will add 1.
-Playing each game will cost other two not correspond attributes.
+Playing each game will cost other two not corresponding attributes.

+ *Level*:
+ The user can choose different levels to play in each game.
+Each level corresponds to a different difficulty.

  *Win/Lose*:
- If the user win, he/she will get points added to the corresponding attributes, else the corresponding attributes will also be deducted with some points.
+ If the user wins, he/she will get points added to the corresponding attributes, else the corresponding attributes will also be deducted with some points.

  *Gameover*:
- Once the user has one of the attributes deducted to 0, the game over.
+ Once the user has one of the attributes deducted to 0, the game is over.
  All attributes will be reset to 50, the DayofSurvival will be reset to 0.

  **Game Introduction**:

  *Study*:

+ *Social*:  A socializing guess-the-number game.
+A number ranging from 1 to 5 is randomly generated each time and user would guess the number.
+ There are different remaining guesses according to the level that the user chooses.
+If the user guesses the number correctly within the remaining guesses, he/she wins.
+Else, the user loses.

  *Sleep*:

- *Social*: